 In 1930, the International Lutheran Layman's League (LLL) made a commitment to fund one year of broadcasting a weekly national radio program to be called The Lutheran Hour®.
 The first program was broadcast Oct.
 2, 1930.
 The Lutheran Hour continues on the air today, making it the world's oldest continually broadcast Christ-centered radio program.
-From the show's early years to today, speakers Dr. Walter A. Maier, Dr. Armin C. Oldsen, Dr. Lawrence Acker, Dr. Oswald Hoffmann, Rev. Wallace Schulz, Dr. Dale A. Meyer, Rev. Ken Klaus and in currently Rev. Greg Seltz have shared God's changeless Word and offered comfort and hope to millions.
+From the show's early years to today, speakers Dr. Walter A. Maier, Dr. Armin C. Oldsen, Dr. Lawrence Acker, Dr. Oswald Hoffmann, Rev. Wallace Schulz, Dr. Dale A. Meyer, Rev. Dr. Ken Klaus, Rev. Dr. Greg Seltz and in currently Rev. Dr. Michael Zeigler have shared God's changeless Word and offered comfort and hope to millions.

 The success of The Lutheran Hour led the organization to kick off another radio show in 1991.
 Woman to Woman, hosted by Phyllis Wallace, took an in-depth look at issues facing women and handled these topics in a caring Christian manner.
 Guests included Kurt Warner, Wynona Judd, and Barbara Mandrell.
 At its peak, the program was heard on more than 400 stations throughout North America, and on the Internet.

 In May 2011, after 20 years and more than 1400 shows the Woman to Woman the longtime host of the program, Phyllis Wallace announced her retirement.
-The final show will include a farewell from Phyllis to her listeners and is scheduled to air the last weekend in August 2011.
+The final show aired in August 2011.